 So should players even wear it and what is it for if it’s going to weaken the ankle instead of help it?

-The brace will help because its supporting your injured area, but without rehab it will weaken.
-You must continue to do rehab without the brace so that those muscles and ligaments get stronger not weaker.
+Again, You Must Continue to do Rehab without the brace so that those muscles and ligaments get stronger not weaker.

 Ankle brace can actually weaken your ankle